 ESET on the recent cyberattack on the Open University of Cyprus

-Many media outlets in Cyprus report that the "Medusa" hacker group gave the disclosure of personal data acquired by the Open University of Cyprus after the institution failed to pay a $100.000 ransom demanded by the group.jellyfish
+Many media outlets in Cyprus report that the team "Medusa" gave to disclosure of personal data acquired by the Open University of Cyprus after the institution failed to pay a $100.000 ransom demanded by the group.jellyfish

 The cyber attack occurred on March 27, with the hackers then demanding payment in cryptocurrency to keep the data from being released.
 The university refused to pay, so the hackers decided to publish the data on the dark web.
-The amount of personal data the hackers obtained has not been confirmed.
+The volume of personal obtained by the hackers has not been confirmed.

-Security expert Dinos Pastos claimed that the information could consist of terabytes of data.
+Security expert Dinos Pastos argued that the information may consist of data.
 The full implications of the leak will not be known until the exact nature of the data is confirmed.

 ESET